OpenModelica/OpenModelica/usersguide-sphinx/source/optimization.rst

 ^^^^^^^^^^^^^^^^^

 Objectives correspond to the final values of chosen variables.
-To select these last, select in left list variables concerned and click |image37|
+To select these last, select in left list variables concerned and click |omoptim-blue-cross|
 button of *Optimization objectives* table.

 For each objective, you must: